Kaedenn/twitch-asset/README.md

 I want to implement the following things:

+- Things are getting a bit disorganized (see `index.js`).
+Refactor to separate responsibilities into their own modules.
-1. Authorization to send requests on behalf of a specific user
+- Authorization to send requests on behalf of a specific user.
-2. HTTPS
-   - Certificate location should be configurable.
-   - Generate a self-signed certificate if no other certificate is found.
-3. Administrative interface (perhaps via ejs or vue) locked behind `https://localhost` access
+- Administrative interface (perhaps via ejs or vue) locked behind `https://localhost` access.
   - Perhaps configure "host whitelist" of users allowed to access the interface.
   - Allow for refreshing the access token via this administrative interface.